Lie groups and Lie algebras: Levi decomposition

 i.e., $\rho\in Z^1(\g,\Hom_{\bf k}(V,W))$.
 Also it is easy to check that for two such representations $\rho_1,\rho_2$ there is an isomorphism $\rho_1\to \rho_2$ acting trivially on $W$ and $V/W$ if and only if the corresponding maps $\omega_1,\omega_2$ differ by a coboundary: $\omega_1-\omega_2\in B^1(\g,\Hom_{\bf k}(V,W))$.
 This implies the statement.

 (ii) We leave this to the reader as an exercise. \end{proof}

 {\bf 3.} $Z^1(\g,\g)$ is the Lie algebra of derivations of $\g$, and $B^1(\g,\g)$ is the ideal of inner derivations.
 So $H^1(\g,\g)$ is the Lie algebra of {\bf outer derivations}, the quotient of all derivations by inner derivations.
+In particular, we rederive the fact proved earlier that all derivations of a semisimple complex Lie algebra $\g$ are inner ($H^1(\g,\g)=0$).

 {\bf 4.} Suppose we want to define an {\bf abelian extension} $\widetilde \g$ of $\g$ by $V$, i.e., a Lie algebra which can be included in the short exact sequence

 where $V$ is an abelian ideal.
 To classify such extensions, pick a vector space splitting $\widetilde \g=\g\oplus V$, then the commutator looks like